The Importance of Set and Setting in a Psilocybin Retreat

 Psilocybin itself is only one part of the experience.

-If you are exploring a guided psilocybin retreat, understanding these two factors can help explain why some experiences feel grounded, meaningful, and transformative — while others may feel overwhelming or poorly held.
+If you're considering a guided psilocybin retreat in the Netherlands, understanding these principles can help explain why some experiences feel safe, meaningful, and transformative, while others may become unnecessarily challenging.

 What Does Set Mean in a Psilocybin Retreat?